 We are subject to various federal, state and provincial laws governing matters such as minimum wage requirements, overtime compensation and other working conditions, citizenship requirements, discrimination and family and medical leave.
 Our operations in Canada are also subject to laws that may require us to make severance or other payments to employees upon their termination.
-In addition, we are continuing to assess the impact of US federal healthcare reform law and regulations on our healthcare benefit costs, which will likely increase the amount of healthcare expenses paid by us.
 Immigration law reform could also impact our workforce because we recruit and hire foreign nationals as part of our seasonal workforce.
 We have a significant workforce due to our vast operations and if our labor-related expenses increase, our operating expenses could increase and our business, financial condition and results of operations could be harmed.